play icon for videos

 One persistent client ID

-Assign a unique ID at first contact and reuse it on every form, note, and follow-up.
-The single highest-leverage practice — without it, every later comparison is a manual match.
+Assigned at first contact, reused on every form, note, and follow-up.
+The single highest-leverage practice — without it, every later comparison is a manual match, and the longitudinal record never exists.

 02 · Baseline